Terri Nunn: Film (as actress)

+Television (as actress)

 Personal life

 Nunn is married to attorney Paul Spear.
-In 2004, she adopted a baby who had been born in Russia; she named her Natalie Joy.
+In 2004, she adopted a baby who had been born in Russia and named her Natalie Joy.
 She also has two stepsons from her husband.
 The family has lived in Santa Rosa Valley, California, since 2012.
 Her cousin is Pamela Moore, also a singer, who has performed with Queensrÿche.

 Nunn is a vegan.
 She became a vegetarian at age 19, then began eating fish in her 20s, before becoming a vegan in her 40s.